writer53/Prework_Calculator/README.md

 - [ ] List anything else that you can get done to improve the app functionality!

+- You can change the percentage of the tips in the settings

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: